odino/interviews/README.md

 * what is the difference between complex and complicated?
 * say I need you to hire some people for the team.
 How will you find great software engineers?

+## Personalities

+* who is Frederick Brooks?
+* what is Misko Hevery known for?
+* who's the gang of four?
+* can you name some software engineers you really respect?
+* Why The Lucky Stiff: what does this tell you?
+* who's Roy Fielding?
+* who is the spokesman of HTTP/2?
+* who are some of the most known contributors to the HTTP protocol's specification?